 artisan is operated by a small group of people who are passionate about craft and design.
 Collectively, we share experience as makers, arts administrators and members of our creative community.
 We are driven to share the work taking place within Australia, and support our talented artists, craftspeople and designers.
 If you would like to get in touch, please send us an email using the contact details below.

 Claire Sourgnes is artisan's CEO and is passionate about articulating the value and importance of visual arts for all.
 After working in private and public galleries for many years in Australia and Germany she was appointed the inaugural Coordinator of the Moreton Bay Regional Council Art Gallery Network.
 She joined artisan in October 2016.
 Claire is the President of Public Galleries Queensland and co-Chair of the Australian Craft and Design Centres Network.

-Lucy Quinn (Currently on maternity leave)
+Programs Manager (Currently on maternity leave)

 Lucy Quinn has joined artisan after years working in gallery education with a breadth of different audiences and communities.
 Lucy is passionate about arts access and a highly experienced gallery educator and arts facilitator, in recent years her roles have mostly been focused on special access, outreach and children’s programming.
 She has held positions at the National Gallery of Australia; the National Portrait Gallery; Australian National University and Ipswich Art Gallery.
 Lucy is a practicing artist, working in drawing and sculpture utilising traditional glass casting techniques.